Visitor's Guide To Country-Camping on the Rum River

 Cambridge, our neighbor, only 8 miles away is a thriving and attractive place for shopping (many local stores & Kohl’s, Fleet Farm, Menards, Walmart), dining (local diners and tavern/grills & Perkins, Applebee’s, Culver’s, McDonalds), play’s (Play Inc. Community Theater) and movies (GTI Theater)!
 So much to do…So nearby…

-Our real claim to fame is having Country Camping on the west banks of the tranquil Rum River.
+Country-Camping is a family Tent & RV park on the west banks of the tranquil Rum River.

 The Rum River is a beautiful, scenic river that is great for tubing, paddle-sports like canoeing, kayaking & paddle-boarding and fishing.
 We offer these activities along with a shuttle service to bring you up river then you float down to our private landing.
 If you bring your own boat, the motor shouldn’t be larger than a 10 or 15hp.
 Of course, parents are responsible for the actions of their children and those that accompany them.
 There is no life guard on duty and we encourage the use of lifejackets and proper footwear.